-Task Documentation 1.
-The student must serve as lead or sole author on a paper or poster presented at a regional, national, or international professional conference.
-Acceptance letter from the conference; page from conference program listing the presentation; copy of the paper or poster.
+Task Documentation lask Documentation The student must serve as lead or sole author on a paper or poster presented at a regional, national, or international professional conference.
+Acceptance letter from the conference; or page from conference program listing the presentation; and copy of the paper or poster.
 Unless there are extenuating circumstances, students would need to present the paper or poster at the conference.
-2. The student must serve as lead or sole author on a research manuscript submitted to a national refereed journal; the manuscript must be deemed publishable by the student's committee.
-Written acknowledgement of receipt of the manuscript from the journal editor with intention to review; memo from the student's advisor attesting that the manuscript is publishable; committee members' signatures attesting that the manuscript is publishable; copy of the manuscript.
-Note , it is not necessary that the manuscript be accepted for publication.
-3. The student must serve as a teaching assistant for one semester while currently enrolled in the PhD program.
-(Note .
+The student must serve as lead or sole author on a research manuscript submitted to a national refereed journal; the manuscript must be deemed publishable by the student's committee. manuscript from the journal editor with intention 3.
+The student must serve as a teaching assistant for one semester while currently enrolled in the PhD program. ( Note.
 The student must assume a teaching role, not the role of an aide.)
-Course evaluations specifically attesting to the student's effectiveness as a teacher; written feedback from a faculty member, or approved ASU administrator, who has observed at least one class session, attesting to the student's effectiveness as a teacher; copy of the course syllabus.
+Course evaluations specifically attesting to the student's effectiveness as a teacher; that is, written feedback from a faculty member, or approved ASU administrator, who has observed at least one class session, attesting to the student's effectiveness as a teacher; copy of the course syllabus.